gunpreet34/11thCommandment-Script/README.md

 extras - tags(for category splitting),titleSearch(for title splitting into words)
 response - string

-/updateNews -> post request
+/deleteNews -> post request
-find news via - id
-send - title,description,url,category(seperated by ','),tagPrimary,tagSecondary,imageURL,source
+send - _id
-extras - tags(for category splitting),titleSearch(for title splitting into words)
 response - string

-/increaseNewsCounter -> post request send - title response - string

-/deleteNews -> post request
-send - id
-response - stirng

 /getNews -> get request - get all news response - json - {success,data} - where success is integer and data is json